War Between: Adilshah Sultanate & Afghans? Vs Akbar's Mughal Army

 Battle Leaders: Hem Chandra (Hindu Empire) Vs Akbar (Mughal's)

 Weapons Used: Cannons, War Elephants, Swords, Armour, Bow & Arrow, Cross-Bows, Pikes

 Hemu a Hindu King and recently conquered Delhi and Agra by defeating Mughal commander Tardi Beg Khan in the Battle of Delhi.
-He declared himself the Raja and had a coronation, but it wasn't long before it fell back into outsider hands.
+Although he worked for the Adilshah Suri clan, he declared himself the Vikramaditya, a title for a Hindu King and had a coronation, but it wasn't long before it fell back into outsider hands.
 Upon hearing the news, 14 year old Akbar and his guardian set off to reclaim the lost states of Delhi and Agra.
 Akbar got lucky, some his advanced forces numbering 10,000 cavalry stumbled upon a group of Afghans carrying Rana Hemu's artillery.
 The Afghans easily gave up the weapons that could of changed the fate of this battle for the Hindu's.

 On the fifth of November 1556 both armies met on the battlefield of Panipat, bloodied with the deaths of a previous war and later again in the third battle of Panipat.
 Hemu's army heavily outnumbering the Mughals by around three to one, but his artillery now being used against him thanks to the Afghans.
 30,000 Cavalry, armoured elephants, musketeers, crossbowmen facing off against a Mughal cavalry of around 10,000.
 Hemu himself leading his army in the centre atop an elephant, whilst Mughal leader stays 8 miles back.